Hopefulness and Hospice

 In most cases, broaching the topic of hospice and palliative care is something that people would rather avoid, particularly around a holiday.
 The truth is the additional care and services will provide a more meaningful and pleasant holiday by promoting quality-of-life.

 "Most people will tell you they want to live as long as possible, but they want to live comfortably, without pain and at home.
-People want to enjoy the time they have left with those they love," explained Imperatore.
+People want to enjoy the time they have left with those they love," explained Mikus.
 "Many are inclined to avoid the topic of hospice care because they don't understand what it is and feel they are giving up by accepting hospice care.
 But hospice and palliative care can be the best way to reach the goal of maintaining quality of life.
 It provides medical, physical, emotional, spiritual and social resources to support the patient and the family."

 Angelic Health encourages all who are diagnosed with a serious illness to ask their healthcare providers about hospice and palliative care services.
-Hospice and palliative services are fully covered under Medicare, Medicaid and many private insurances.
+Hospice and palliative services are fully covered under Medicare, Medicaid, and many private insurances.